niravpansuriya/shopify_node_react_sessiontoken_boiler/README.md

 -   Search `@@@HANDLE_TOPIC@@@` in `server/apis/hooks.js` and make appropriate changes there.
 -   Search `@@@DEFINE_HANDLERS@@@` in `server/controllers/hook.js` and make appropriate changes there.
 -   Fire `npm start` command to start the server.
--   Now all settings are done, now one can define `routes` in `server/routes` and add it into the `index.js` in root.
+-   Now all settings are done, you can define `routes` in `server/routes` and add it into the `index.js` in root.
 Define apis and controllers according to your needs and develop the creative apps.

 ## Authors